 Many people might think it’s not a necessary exercise variation but it’s worth trying to see how your chest responds.
-Sometimes a new stimulus can shock growth into a muscle; which can benefit you in other ways too.
+Learn about the benefits of decline presses and try out our top variations and alternatives.

 In this Exercise